GeoProducts-GeoProduits/Portefeuille-GeoProduits/README.md

 © His Majesty the King in Right of Canada, as represented by the Minister of Natural Resources

-© Sa Majesté le Roi du chef du Canada, représentée par le ministre des Ressources naturelles
+© Sa Majesté le Roi du chef du Canada, représenté par le ministre des Ressources naturelles